Please select state chapter:ACT,NSW,QLD,SA,TAS,VIC,WA

 Members wishing to nominate an individual for a Council position must forward a completed Nomination Form to the Secretary by close of business on Thursday 10 August 2017.

 All USI members are strongly encouraged to attend the AGM. please register here.
 Apologies may be sent to the Secretary via the USI office: T: 6266 3446; E; firstname.lastname@example.org.

 Please Note: the ADC Mess will be open for networking from 1700 hours.

 The Institute's 2017 Annual Members' Dinner, sponsored by Thales Australia, will be held at the Commonwealth Club, Yarralumla, on Thursday 21 September, at 1900 for 1930hrs.

 The Council is delighted to announce that the Guest Speaker for this year' s event will be Ms Kathryn Campbell CSC, Secretary of the Department of Human Services.
 Ms Campbell will address the Department's contribution to human security in Australia.

 Ticket prices.
 USI Members and their first guest: $65/head; non-members: $100/head.
 Price includes 3 course meal, pre-dinner music and drinks, and drinks during dinner.

 Registration.
 Registration is open now for members and their first guest; registration for non-members will open on 1 September 2017.
-Register here.
+Register by clicking the grey button.

 Dress.
 Service personnel: Winter Mess Dress; civilian and retired service personnel: Black Tie with Miniatures.